History of religious Jewish music: Example

 One type of music, based on Shlomo Carlebach's, is very popular among Orthodox artists and their listeners.
 This type of music usually consists of the same formulaic mix.
 This mix is usually brass, horns and strings.
 These songs are composed from within one pool of composers and one pool of arrangers.
 Many of the entertainers are former yeshiva students, and perform dressed in a dress suit.
 Many have day jobs and sideline singing at Jewish weddings.
 Others moonlight in kollel study or at Jewish organizations.
 Some have no formal musical education, and sing mainly pre-arranged songs.

 Lyrics are most commonly short passages in Hebrew from the Torah or the siddur, with the occasional obscure passage from the Talmud.
 Sometimes there are songs with lyrics compiled in English in more standard form, with central themes such as Jerusalem, the Holocaust, Jewish identity, and the Jewish diaspora.

 Some composers are Yossi Green; a big-name arranger of this type of music is Yisroel Lamm.
 Artists include Avraham Fried, Dedi Graucher, Lipa Schmeltzer, Mordechai Ben David, Shloime Dachs, Shloime Gertner, and Yaakov Shwekey.

 Contemporary music for children

 Some Orthodox Jews believe that secular music contains messages that are incompatible with Judaism.
 Parents may choose to limit their children's exposure to music produced by those other than Orthodox Jews, so that they are less likely to become influenced by many of the more, in the parents' eyes, harmful outside ideas and fashions.

 A large body of music produced by Orthodox Jews for children is geared toward teaching religious and ethical traditions and laws.
 The lyrics of these songs are generally English with some Hebrew or Yiddish phrases.
-Country Yossi, Abie Rotenberg, Uncle Moishy, and the producers of the 613 Torah Avenue series are examples of Orthodox Jewish musicians/entertainers whose music teach children Orthodox traditions.
+Country Yossi, Abie Rotenberg, and Uncle Moishy are examples of Orthodox Jewish musicians/entertainers whose music teach children Orthodox traditions.